kajal-nigade/freshersbatch-oct16/Assignments/README.txt

 Helloo i am akjal here
 hii kajal here
 how are you i ma fine
+whats aboit you?